MicrosoftDocs/power-platform/power-platform/guidance/coe/almaccelerator-codefirst.md

 ---
 title: "Configuring and using the ALM accelerator for Plug-ins and PCF | MicrosoftDocs"
-description: "Code first components (i.e., Plug-ins, PCF controls) ALM using ALM accelerator for Microsoft Power Platform builds code first projects in the repository and packs as solutions.
+description: "Code first components (that is, Plug-ins, PCF controls) ALM using ALM accelerator for Microsoft Power Platform builds code first projects in the repository and packs as solutions.
 This document describes how to perform code first components ALM using ALM accelerator for Microsoft Power Platform."
 author: rajeevpentyala
 manager: devkeydet
 ms.component: pa-admin